Data Centers in Columbus

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Ohio offers significant, negotiated tax incentives for data center development.
-These programs can provide long-term exemptions on sales and use tax for equipment purchases, substantially lowering the total cost of ownership for large-scale deployments.
+- Tax Advantage For Data Centers: Ohio offers aggressive, negotiated tax incentives for qualifying data center projects.
+These programs focus on reducing the long-term cost of ownership by providing relief on sales and use taxes for equipment.

 Natural Disaster Risk